alifhsx/Sobeys-Retail-Database-SQL/README.md

-# Sobeys Retail Database SQL Project

-## Overview
+## My Contribution

-This project was completed as part of an Advanced Database Design course.
+This project was completed as part of a team assignment in an Advanced Database Design course.

-The objective was to design and implement a relational database for a retail grocery management system.
-The project demonstrates database modeling, SQL development, constraints, joins, views, and transactional data management.

-## Technologies

-- SQL
-- Relational Database Design
-- ERD Modeling
-- Data Modeling
-- Database Constraints
+My primary contributions included:

-- Views and Queries
+- Designing and implementing the Product table

-## Database Components

-The database includes:

-- Stores
-- Suppliers
-- Products
-- Customers
-- Employees
-- Orders
-- Inventory
-- Sales Transactions

-## Features

-- Table creation scripts
+- Developing SQL scripts for table creation and constraints
-- Primary and foreign key constraints
+- Supporting database normalization and schema design
-- Data validation rules
-- Sample data population
-- Join queries
-- View creation
-- Retail business reporting

-## Files

-- `sobeys_retail_database.sql` – Complete SQL implementation
-- `Sobeys_Retail_Database_Project_Report.docx` – Project documentation

-## Learning Outcomes

-This project strengthened skills in relational database design, SQL query development, data integrity enforcement, normalization, and business-oriented database modeling.
+- Assisting with integration and testing of the final database

+The project was developed collaboratively with team members responsible for other database entities and business requirements.